 \subsection{No Data Access During the Query Time}

-During the query anwering phase, Algorithms~\ref{alg:pe} and ~\ref{alg:po} require to compute the $k$-vicinity radius and the entropy with the $k$-NN of a query point $q$.
+During the query-answering phase, Algorithms~\ref{alg:pe} and ~\ref{alg:po} require to compute the $k$-vicinity radius and the entropy with the $k$-NN of a query point $q$.
 Although off-the-shelf $k$-NN indices are used to find this information, one could view it as requiring to access the training data after preprocessing.
-Our practical approach to address this is to {\em learning} these values.
-That is, to create two models that take as the input a query point as the input, returning the $k$-vicinity radii and the entropy values.
-Creating these models requires sampling from the query space, i.e., to generate a large-enough training set with observations being i.i.d samples from the query space, while the target variables are the $k$-vicinity radius and entropy.
+Our practical approach to address this is to {\em learn} these values.
+That is, to create two models that take a query point as the input, returning the $k$-vicinity radii and the entropy values.
+Creating these models requires sampling from the query space\footnote{We refer to the space of valid queries as the query space.
+Specifically, let $dom_i$ be the cardinality of the feature $x_i$.
+Then the query space is $\Pi_{i=1}^n dom_i$.}, i.e., to generate a large-enough training set with observations being i.i.d samples from the query space, while the target variables are the $k$-vicinity radius and entropy.
 On the positive side, one can generate an arbitrarily large training set by generating i.i.d sample queries and then computing the target values using their $k$-NN.
 On the flip side, however, as proven in~\cite{asudeh2021identifying}, the theoretical upper bound on the number of samples needed is exponential.
-In other words, theoretically speaking, the size training set may need to be exponential in $d$ for adversarial cases, in order to guarantee a given error $\eps$.
+In other words, theoretically speaking, the size of the training set may need to be exponential in the number of dimensions $d$ for adversarial cases, in order to guarantee a given error $\eps$.
 Fortunately, as we observe in our experiments, the theoretical upper bound is not tight, and in practice, the training set size is much smaller.

 We still need to specify the proper training set size for our learning tasks.
 To do so, we design an {\em exponential search} algorithm as follows: the algorithm starts by setting the sample set size $N_s$ to an initial value ($O(n)$).
 It then collects $N_s$ i.i.d samples $\mathcal{S}$ from the query space and finds the $k$-vicinity of each sample $s_i$ and identifies the $k$-vicinity radius\footnote{The process to learn the entropy values is the same as learning the $k$-vicinity radii.} of $s_i$ as $\rho_{i}\gets \max \Delta(s_i,t'), \forall {t'\in k\mbox{-NN}(s_i)}$.
 Next, the algorithm builds a regression model $\mathcal{M}$ using $\mathcal{S}$ as the training set.
 After building the model, the algorithm checks if $\mathcal{M}$ has the error of at most $\eps$, for a user-specified error $\eps$.
 To check this, the model uses the test set $\mathcal{T}$.
 If $error>\eps$, the algorithm {\em doubles the sample size} and repeats the process until it reaches the right sample size for $N_s$.